Memory Device

 Taking the EG915U series module as an example:

-A dialog box will appear, showing the sizes of the "usr" and "bak" partitions, as well as the total size of both partitions.
+- Select the firmware file, such as QPY_OCPU_V0003_EG915U_EUAB_FW\QPY_OCPU_V0003_EG915U_EUAB_FW.pac, showing the sizes of the "usr" and "bak" partitions, as well as the total size of both partitions.

-The size of the bak partition will be automatically updated to the new value.
+Drag the progress bar or enter in the text box to change the size of the usr partition, The size of the bak partition will be automatically updated to the new value.

 Flash the combined firmware and check the new partition size distribution: